twitter facebook instagram

 Established in 1973, Ayuda is one of Washington D.C.’s oldest NGOs providing legal, social and language access services to immigrants from all over the world.
 One of Ayuda’s important programs is working with victims of crime, including: domestic violence, sexual assault, stalking, human trafficking and consumer fraud.
 In fact, many of D.C.’s immigration experts today started as Ayuda interns!
 Staff attorneys serve thousands of low-income immigrants from more than 100 countries by helping them obtain visas, work authorization and legal status.
 In the last few years, Ayuda has seen an increased need for their services, leading them to offer legal clinics in partnership with area law firms and pro bono attorneys.

 At most immigration service organizations, any immigrant can walk in and ask for help.
-Not at Capital Area Immigrants’ Rights (CAIR) Coalition.
-That’s because CAIR Coalition does some of the hardest work around: They only work with immigrants inside the detention system.
-Indeed, CAIR Coalition is the only organization in the area with a legal services program focused exclusively on assisting the more than 2,000 immigrant men, women, and children currently detained in jails and juvenile facilities in Maryland and Virginia.
+Not at Amica (formerly known as Capital Area Immigrants’ Rights (CAIR) Coalition).
+That’s because Amica does some of the hardest work around: They only work with immigrants inside the detention system.
+Indeed, Amica is the only organization in the area with a legal services program focused exclusively on assisting the more than 2,000 immigrant men, women, and children currently detained in jails and juvenile facilities in Maryland and Virginia.
 The organization provides “Know Your Rights” presentations, individual consultations and legal representation before the immigration court, Board of Immigration Appeals and 4th Circuit Court of Appeals.
-CAIR Coalition also engages in impact litigation and trains hundreds of attorneys a year in detained immigrant defense.
-CAIR Coalition’s work is made possible by the hundreds of volunteers who help staff the CAIR Coalition detention hotline, assist on jail visits, help with translation and interpretation, take cases pro bono, pick-up released detainees from jail and provide freed clients and their families with post-release support.
+Amica also engages in impact litigation and trains hundreds of attorneys a year in detained immigrant defense.
+Amica’s work is made possible by the hundreds of volunteers who help staff the Amica detention hotline, assist on jail visits, help with translation and interpretation, take cases pro bono, pick-up released detainees from jail and provide freed clients and their families with post-release support.

 In the 1980s and 1990s, El Salvador, Nicaragua and Guatemala all experienced civil wars, and Honduras suffered more than a decade of civil strife.
 A small group of brave Central Americans partnered up to establish a new NGO to help refugees fleeing the violence.
 With a small but mighty staff of 15, CARECEN provides legal services, life-skills and civic education for thousands of Latino immigrants a year.
 They help immigrants integrate and assimilate by offering integration workshops such as financial literacy, language, housing, and citizenship classes.